zachthenerd169/uiowa-rmc/GIT_README.md

 <hr>
 #Appendix
 ##How To Make Good Commits
 Each commit message should consist of two parts: the subject, and the body.
 The subject of the commit message should be the first line of the message, contain a short summary of the changes, and generally be less than 50 characters long.
-The body of the commit message is seperated from the subject by a blank line and contains an expanation of why the changes where made.
+The body of the commit message is separated from the subject by a blank line and contains an explanation of why the changes where made.

 The subject of the message should be written in the imperative form, or in other words: say what the commit should do, not what it is doing, or what it did. (eg. "Clean up room", not "Cleaning up room", or "Cleaned up room")